AlexBennasar/Crypto-SAS/README.md

 ## Project goals

 This project is a work in progress.
 The aim of this project is to implement a full solution in Base SAS for encrypting data at variable-value level.
-This includes:
+As we are initially interested in a password-based encryption solution, this goal implies the implementation of at least one full [PKCS #5](https://datatracker.ietf.org/doc/html/rfc8018) encryption scheme, including:

 - the implementation of at least one encryption algorithm, such as the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).